 Pickett won’t just select the businesses operating in the food precinct – he’ll also advise on their business models and practices.

-The development at YarraBend has been designed around principles of sustainability and wellness, with each residence fitted with a rainwater tank, bike rack and car-share facilities.
-Car-charging points will be available throughout the development.
+The development at YarraBend has been designed around principles of sustainability and wellness, with each residence fitted with a rainwater tank and bike rack.
+Car-charging points and car-share facilities will be available throughout the development.
 The food precinct will focus on reducing food waste and recycling, which Bramich says is “critical” to the developer and future residents.

 Bramich points to Pickett’s diverse hospitality offering as another reason for his suitability.